 You Can Get Good Harvest Without Using Chemical Fertilizers and Pesticides

 Manure application is one important part of cultivation but equally important is the way you apply organic manure.
 Putting some manure at the base of the plant is not an effective method.
-You have to remove some top soil from around the plant, without disturbing the main shoot, apply manure keeping a distance of one inch or so from the main shoot, and then cover it with the top soil that was earlier removed.
+You have to remove some topsoil from around the plant, without disturbing the main shoot, apply manure keeping a distance of one inch or so from the main shoot, and then cover it with the topsoil that was earlier removed.
 Try this, and you can see the difference in a few days.
 The science of this practice is that if the carbon in the organic matter comes into contact with the atmospheric oxygen, the microbes in the soil turn it into carbon dioxide.
-Thus if applied on surface, oxidation happens to the carbon in the manure quickly and most of the carbon escapes to the atmosphere as carbon dioxide.
-So the plant gets nothing and you are adding more carbon dioxide to the atmosphere, which in turn helps only global warming and climate change, if you look at the wider picture.
+Thus if applied on the surface, oxidation happens to the carbon in the manure quickly and most of the carbon escapes to the atmosphere as carbon dioxide.
+So the plant gets nothing and you are adding more carbon dioxide to the atmosphere, which in turn helps only global warming and climate change if you look at the larger picture.
 Another easy way to avert this and to apply manure in the right way is to dig a small shallow pit near the plant and put the manure inside it and cover it with soil.
-Be aware that the feeder roots of the plants are in the top soil.
+Be aware that the feeder roots of the plants are in the topsoil.
 So there is no need to make the pit deep.

-As you try to increase the organic matter content of the soil, as discussed earlier, there is another problem that arises out of it.
+As you try to increase the organic matter content of the soil, as discussed earlier, there is another problem that arises.
 The acidity of the soil will increase.
 To balance the PH of the soil, adding lime is an effective practice.
-However the best time to add lime is before planting, when you are preparing the soil and the plant beds.
+However, the best time to add lime is before planting, when you are preparing the soil and the plant beds.
 After tilling, I apply lime and leave it for 3-4 days before I begin planting.
-I know that the right soil pH balance alone can give me a good crop and yield.
-However there are organic practitioners who are against using lime, thinking it is a chemical input while other see it as an organic one.
+I know that the right soil pH balance alone can give me a good crop.
+Some organic practitioners are against using lime, thinking it is a chemical input while other see it as an organic one.

 Mulching Using Dry Leaves